saylordotorg/course_chem202/Unit07.md

+---
+layout: default
+title: "CHEM202: Advanced Inorganic Chemistry"
+course_description: "A detailed study of the various aspects of inorganic complexes, their physical and chemical properties, and the practical applications that these complexes can have in industrial, analytical, and medicinal chemistry."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Oxidation and Reduction Chemistry** <span id="7"></span>

 *One of the most unique properties of transition metals is their ability